 Council Member, The Dramatists Guild of America DONALD MARGULIES won the 2000 Pulitzer Prize for Drama for Dinner with Friends and was a finalist twice before for Sight Unseen and Collected Stories.
-His many other plays, which include The Country House, Shipwrecked!
+His many other plays, which include Long Lost, The Country House, Shipwrecked!
 An Entertainment, Brooklyn Boy, the Tony Award-nominated Time Stands Still and the Obie Award-winning The Model Apartment, have been produced on and off-Broadway and in theaters across the United States and around the world.
 He has developed numerous screenplays, teleplays and pilots for HBO, Showtime, NBC, CBS, Warner Bros., TriStar, Universal, Paramount, and MGM.
 The film of his screenplay, The End of the Tour, which premiered at the Sundance Film Festival in 2015, was nominated for the Film Independent Spirit Award and the UCLA Scripter Award for Best Screenplay.
-He is an adjunct professor of English and Theater Studies at Yale University.
+He is an adjunct professor of English and Theater & Performance Studies at Yale University.